-Wine and Dine while in Malta
+Wine and Dine

 In popular resort areas like Sliema and St. Julian's, you'll find an abundance of restaurants and pubs serving European fare so visitors feel right at home.
 If you’re after an authentic Maltese dining experience, take a stroll along St. Julian's waterfront to sample the excellent fresh seafood in historic 18th century buildings or sunny terraces.
 The narrow streets of Valletta are worth exploring so you can taste delicacies like stewed rabbit, savoury pastries called pastizzis and fresh vegetable soups.